brueckmann/diff-in-diffs/README.md

-# Example of a Difference-in-difference Project
+# Example of a Difference-in-differences project

 ## Directory Structure